Sam and Diane: 2010s

 In January 2010, Sharon Knolle of AOL placed them fourth on a top 10 "Worst TV Couples Ever" list: "When Diane showed up on the series finale and nearly got back together with Sam, we were honestly relieved when they both realized [a marriage between them] would be a terrible mistake."
 However, on February 10, 2010 David Hofstede ranked their kisses seventh on the website's "10 Best Smooches in Television".
 Two days later, Oliver Miller wanted the couple to be together but found their breakups heartbreaking (including the final breakup in the series finale).
 In April 2010, Jane Boursaw called Sam and Diane's wedding one of her favorite "weddings that didn't happen".
 In January 2011, TV Guide writer Shaun Harrison listed Sam and Diane as one of "the Best TV Couples of All Time".

 In April 2012, The A.V.
 Club noted Sam's "insecurities" about his intelligence and Diane's enthusiasm about "pretentious creative types."
 The 2012 Entertainment Weekly article called Ross (David Schwimmer) and Rachel (Jennifer Aniston) of Friends the "modern-day Sam and Diane".
 The 2016 Vulture.com article said that Ross and Rachel are "the better couple" than Sam and Diane.
-Other people have compared Sam and Diane to other television couples, like the titular characters of Ned & Stacey, whose relationship counters the "delayed romance strategy", portrayed respectively by Thomas Haden Church and Debra Messing; Chelsea (Laura Prepon) and Rick (Jake McDorman) of Are You There, Chelsea?; and Sonny (Demi Lovato) and Chad (Sterling Knight) of Sonny with a Chance.
+Other people have compared Sam and Diane to other television couples, like the titular characters of Ned and Stacey, whose relationship counters the "delayed romance strategy", portrayed respectively by Thomas Haden Church and Debra Messing; Chelsea (Laura Prepon) and Rick (Jake McDorman) of Are You There, Chelsea?; and Sonny (Demi Lovato) and Chad (Sterling Knight) of Sonny with a Chance.

 Screen Rant critic Simone Torn in 2019 viewed "Sam's violent threats toward Diane" and slap fights between Sam and Diane as two of ten things that make Cheers "aged poorly".

+2020s

+Vox television critic Emily St. John personally thought that none of onscreen television pairings in later years have come as close to Sam and Diane, despite the couples' own happy endings.
+However, St. John further wrote that the spark between the pair "was never as strong as it was in those first two seasons" of the series.

+In a 2023 episode of an NPR radio talk show Pop Culture Happy Hour, a cohost Linda Holmes said that, despite the series's hard portrayal of the couple's "mutual" relationship, Sam's "inappropriate behavior" and especially flirtations toward women would not sit well with today's contemporary audience.